Table of contents

 If you care about protecting your digital identity, this is a non-negotiable.
 But the key is using a safe VPN.
 Clario’s VPN is a safe, secure, and reliable tool that allows you to browse the web anonymously, thereby protecting your data.

 It achieves this by throwing hackers off your trail by connecting you to a different server and hiding your IP address.
-You can use Clario on Android, iPhone, and macOS devices.
+You can use Clario on Android, iOS, and macOS devices.

 The 7-day free trial allows you to get a feel of the VPN and other essential cybersecurity features before making a financial commitment.